 Do the materials incorporate NGSS Connections to Nature of Science (NOS) and Engineering (ENG)?

-Review the units, chapters and lessons in both student and teacher materials across the series.
-Review the course and series scope and sequence.
+Review the units, chapters and lessons in both student and teacher materials across the grade band (K-2 or 3-5).

 Review NGSS progression documents and standards as needed.
 Use the following document: